-Yesterday, Joe Dashchian opened this Mediterranean restaurant in an Eagle Rock strip mall, replacing Zangezour Grill.
+Joe Dashchian opened a Mediterranean restaurant called Gevanty’s in an Eagle Rock strip mall, replacing Zangezour Grill.
 Dashchian named the family-run restaurant for his son.

 The casual space features an open kitchen, deli case, table seating and yellow walls painted with stalks of wheat.